-- Where a lead officer considers it appropriate to serve a NoSP, they must make a referral to the Tenancy Enforcement Panel (TEP). - Lead officer will notify the Chair of the TEP that a referral will be made to the next available meeting. - Lead officer will bring all available evidence to the meeting for discussion. - Where agreed, the lead officer will begin the process of drawing up a
+- Where a lead officer considers it appropriate to serve a NoSP, they must make a referral to the Tenancy Enforcement Panel (TEP). - Lead officer will notify the Chair of the TEP that a referral will be made to the next available meeting. - Lead officer will bring all available evidence to the meeting for discussion. - Where agreed, the lead officer will liaise with Legal Services to begin the process of drawing up a NoSP. - Once obtained, the lead officer will serve the NoSP, update E-CINS and monitor compliance. - Lead officer may, in discussion with the Community Safety Manager, alert any witnesses in the case when a NoSP is due to expire, if appropriate.
+This will be assessed on a case-by-case basis

-NoSP.

-- Once obtained, the lead officer will serve the NoSP, update E-CINS and monitor compliance. - Lead officer may alert any witnesses in the case when a NoSP is due to expire, if appropriate.
-This will be assessed on a case-bycase basis.